When Will ChatGPT-5 Be Released (Feb 2025 Info)

 Ultimately, until OpenAI officially announces a release date for ChatGPT-5, we can only estimate when this new model will be made public.

-There are a number of reasons to believe it will come soon — perhaps as soon as late summer 2024.
+There are a number of reasons to believe it will come soon after the release of GPT-4.5 "Orion", which took place on February 27, 2025.

-But training and safety issues could push the release well into 2025.
+But training and safety issues could push the release well into the second half of 2025.